Git(flow)¶

 intodev

-;After creating a pull request, but before your code is merged into the
+;After creating a pull request, but before the branch is merged into

 dev